No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 You know, it's great.

-You know, you you get to a place, you're safe, you discover the area that you're in, and you basically just do what you do, which he said includes talking to you, talking to the press.
+You know, you get to a place, you're safe, you discover the area that you're in, and you basically just do what you do, which he said includes talking to you, talking to the press.

-Uh, and I think to answer your question, I wouldn't say he was troubled at all.
+And I think to answer your question, I wouldn't say he was troubled at all.

 Very good.

-So, where can people find your book?
+So where can people find your book?

 This is it, right?